Skip to main content

 Management:

-- Whether the LLC is member-managed (owners run the business) or manager-managed (a designated manager runs day-to-day operations)
+- Whether the LLC is member-managed (all owners share management) or manager-managed (a designated manager runs day-to-day operations)

 - How voting works and what decisions require unanimous vs. majority agreement